Trade Forex Trading

 In these three cases you can see that although the set is 100:1

-This question may seem straight forward but it's not, because when you trade you as a xauusd trader use borrowed money referred to as Leverage.
-When you borrow capital from anyone or from a bank you must sustain a security or collateral to acquire a loan, even if the security is depending on monthly deductions from your wages, the same thing with XAUUSD.
+This question may seem straight forward but it's not, because when you trade you as a gold trader use borrowed money referred to as Leverage.
+When you borrow capital from anyone or from a bank you as a trader must sustain a security/collateral to acquire a loan, even if the security is depending and based on monthly deductions from your own wages, the same thing with XAUUSD.

 In the collateral is known as margin.
 This is equity you deposit with your broker.

-This is calculated in real-time as you trade.
-To keep your borrowed money you must maintain what's known as required capital (your deposit).
+This is calculated in real time as you trade.
+To keep your borrowed money you as a trader must maintain what's known as required capital (your deposit).

 Now if Your Leverage is 100:1

-When trading if you have $1,000 dollars & use trading leverage ratio 100:1 & buy 1 standard lot for $100,000 dollars your margin on this transaction is $1000 dollars in your account, this is money which you will lose if your open trade transaction moves against you the other $99,000 dollars that's borrowed, they will stop out the open trade transactions automatically once your $1,000 dollars has been taken out by the market.
+When trading if you have $1,000 dollars & use trading leverage ratio 100:1 & open a trade of 1 standard contract/lot worth $100,000, then your margin on this trade transaction is $1000 dollars in your account, this is money which you will lose out if your open trade transaction moves against you : the other $99,000 dollars that is borrowed, they will stop out the open trade transactions automatically once your $1,000 dollars has been taken out by the market.

-But this is if your broker has set 0 percent Margin Requirements before stopping outliquidating your trade transactions automatically.
+But this is if your broker has set 0 percent Margin Requirements before closing out your trades automatically.

-For 20% requisite before stopping out your gold positions automatically, then your trading transactions will be closed once your account balance gets to $200
+For 20% requisite before stopping out your gold positions mechanically/automatically, then your trading transactions will be closed once your account balance gets to $200

 For 50 % requisite of this level before stopping out your gold positions automatically, then your trades will be closed once your account balance gets to $500

-If they set 100% requirement of this level before closing your open trades automatically, then your trade position will be stopped out once your balance gets to $1,000: Meaning the trade will close-out as soon as you execute it because even if you pay 1 pip spread your trading account balance will drop to $990 & the needed percentage% is 100% i.e. $1,000 dollars, henceforth your orders will immediately get closed out.
+If they set 100% requirement of this level before closing your open trades mechanically/automatically, then your trade position will be stopped out once your balance gets to $1,000: Meaning the trade will closeout as soon as you execute it because even if you pay 1 pip spread your trading account balance will drop to $990 and the needed percentage is 100% i.e. $1,000 dollars, henceforth your open positions will immediately get closed out.

-Most brokers don't set 100 % requirement, but there are those who set 100% are not suitable for you at all, choose those set 50% or 20 percent% margin requirements, in fact, those brokers which set their margin requirement at 20% are some of the best since due to the likely hood they close out your trade position is reduced as shown in example above.
+Most brokers do not set 100 % requirement, but there are those who set 100% are not suitable for you at all, choose those set 50% or 20 percent% margin requirements, in fact, those brokers that set their trading margin requirement at 20% are some of the best since due to and because of the likely hood they close out your trade is reduced just as is displayed and illustrated in example above.

-To know about this level which's calculated by your platform automatically - the MetaTrader 4 Software will show this as "XAUUSD Margin Requirements", This will be displayed as a percentage% the higher the percentage% the less ikely your trade transactions are to get closed out.
+To know about this level which's calculated by your platform automatically - the MT4 Platform Software will show this as "XAUUSD Margin Requirements", This will be displayed as a percentage the higher the percentage the less ikely your trades are to get closed.

 For Example if